 La Aldea de San Nicolás beach

 Therefore, if you decide to visit this town and its coast, we guarantee you that you will teleport yourself to an authentic peaceful place.
 Moreover, at La Aldea de San Nicolás you could feel as another local and discover that this town still keep its essence.
 As a result, you won’t have any chance and you will have to try its local food and have a bath at its non tourist beaches.
 How nice!
-Please consider that the 10th and 11th September take place the traditional town fest.
-So that, if you are looking for some calm you’ve better avoid these days.
+As you can see, the beach is mainly pebbles.
+However, there are some wooden tatamis for sunbathing and, when the tide goes out, some sand remains.
+Especially after passing through the tunnel that connects the beach with the pier area.

 As you could see at the beginning of this article, the beach is mainly made of pebbles.
 However, it has wooden tatami mats for sunbathing and, when the tide goes out, there is some sand left behind the tunnel that connects the beach with the pier area.

 We had a walk around the area and then we stopped to have an appetizer at Bar La Avenida.
 Actually, they treated us very well and they even brought some water for our dogs.
-The food offer is not that varied, but it is focused in local products which is the most important.
-They have Canary potatoes (papas arrugadas), octopus, cheese, salad and squeed.
+The food offer is not that varied, but it is focused in Canarian food which is the most important.
+They have wrinkled potatoes (papas arrugadas), octopus, cheese, salad and calamari.
 We could appreciate that the food was from good quality.

 Maybe the best thing about this bar is the location because of its views and quite terrace.
 They also have some indoor tables, but it is small and not that pleasant.